utmapp/docs.getutm.app/guest-support/windows.md

 ## SPICE WebDAV
 If [QEMU SPICE WebDAV directory sharing]({% link settings-qemu/sharing.md %}#spice-webdav) is enabled, you can access it from "My Computer" as a network drive.

-If you do not see the network drive, run `C:\Program File\SPICE webdavd\map-drive.bat`.
+If you do not see the network drive, run `C:\Program Files\SPICE webdavd\map-drive.bat`.

 [1]: https://github.com/utmapp/qemu/releases/download/v7.0.0-utm/spice-guest-tools-0.164.4.iso